 What do you need to disclose when you are selling your Indiana home?
 How can you keep from being sued by your buyer?
-Learn about the Indiana disclosure form and why you should seek out advice from a professional real estate agent before completing it.
+Learn about the Indiana disclosure form and why you should seek out advice from a professional, local real estate agent before completing it.

 Are you preparing to sell your home?
 Maybe you have had it professionally cleaned, and every surface of the house shines.